dhu2022-dev/web-dev-bootcamp/HTML_CSS/README.md

 | `10.0 Display Grid` → `10.3 Mondrian Project` | CSS Grid layout concepts and creative composition |
 | `11.0 Bootstrap Intro` → `11.3 TinDog Project` | Using Bootstrap to speed up styling and create responsive websites |
 | `Capstone 1` | Capstone project for building a complete resume/portfolio site |

 ---

+Not sure where to start?
+Check out my [Html Portfolio](../html-portfolio/) where I gather my favorite HTML projects in one stop for you to view!

+---